-- 1. Ensure a steady and adequate supply of minerals to meet demand and protect mineral resources and infrastructure. - 2.
+- 1. Ensure a steady and adequate supply of minerals to meet demand and safeguard known mineral resources and infrastructure. - 2.
 Encourage the appropriate location of and safeguard waste management facilities, including wastewater. - 3.
 Encourage the sustainable use of materials, including the use of secondary and recycled aggregates, and the prior extraction of mineral before other development takes place. - 4.
 Promote and encourage sustainable waste management facilities and practices. - Ensure that mineral and waste management development addresses and minimises the impacts of and contributions towards climate change through appropriate mitigation and built-in resilience measures. - 6.
-Encourage the greater use of sustainable transport for the movement of minerals and waste, e.g. by road, rail and water. - 7.
+Encourage the greater use of sustainable transport for the movement of minerals and waste, e.g. by rail, conveyor or water. - 7.
 Protect and positively contribute towards human health and wellbeing. - 8.
 Protect and enhance the natural, built and historic environment. - 9.
-Protect against flooding and safeguard water quality and quantity. - 10.
-Recognise the importance of the minerals and waste sector in the local and wider economy as a generator of employment and its provision of infrastructure which supports businesses and communities.
+Protect against flooding and safeguard water quality and quantity. - Recognise the importance of the minerals and waste sector in the local and wider economy as a generator of employment and its provision of infrastructure which supports businesses and communities.

-2.4 There are no sites allocated within the MWLP for waste but three sites allocated for minerals development.
-Policy 2: Meeting Sand and Gravel Needs identifies three sites where sand and gravel development is supported within Hertfordshire, although minerals development would also be permitted outside these sites, in some circumstances.
-Policy 3: Meeting Waste Management Needs sets out broad locations where waste management is supported, namely existing Waste Management Sites, land allocated for employment in the Development Plan or existing employment land within the development limits of existing/new major settlements - the latter of which are listed in the policy.
+2.4 The objectives are supported by the MWLP's 27 planning policies.
+There are no sites allocated within the MWLP for waste but three sites allocated for minerals development.
+Policy 2: Meeting Sand and Gravel Needs identifies three sites where sand and gravel development is supported within Hertfordshire, although small scale (windfall) minerals development would also be permitted outside these sites, in some circumstances.

+2.5 Policy 3: Meeting Waste Management Needs sets out broad locations where small scale (windfall) waste management would be supported in principle, namely existing Waste Management Sites, land allocated for employment in the Development Plan or existing employment land (B2 and / or B8 use) within the development limits of existing/new major settlements - the latter of which are listed in the policy.

-2.5 Figures 2.1-2.5 show the areas referred to in the policies in which waste or minerals development could occur; and key features such as European sites and the primary road network.
+2.6 Figures 2.1-2.5 show the areas referred to in the policies in which waste or minerals development could occur; and key features such as European sites and the primary road network.